This is the preface to my revised book marketing guide, download the free PDF.

 I’m also in the process redesigning my online cover tool and have hundreds of new and exciting fonts to share with you in the next batch of templates and resources.
 But in the meantime, check out my post on the 300+ best book cover design fonts for every genre.

-This is an excerpt from my free book marketing guide; download the full book and learn how to launch a bestseller.
+Grab my free book marketing guide; download the full book and learn how to launch a bestseller.

 I’m a philosophy dropout with a PhD in Literature.
 I covet a cabin full of cats, where I can write fantasy novels to pay for my cake addiction.
 Sometimes I live in castles.